-- To determine electrical magnetic properties of solids. - To apply the basic concept of electrochemistry to different electrochemical cells - To predict the mechanisms of photochemical reactions
+- To determine electrical magnetic properties of solids. - To analyze the kinetics of different polymerization process. - To apply the basic concept of electrochemistry to different electrochemical cells. - To predict the mechanisms of photochemical reactions.

 UNIT-I:

 Crystal structure of solids: Fundamental of lattices, unit cell, Bravais lattices, symmetry elements in crystals, packing efficiency, radius ratios; Miller indices. structures and types of solids.
 Structure determination by X-ray diffraction (Bragg's equation).
 Magnetic properties of solids- classification of magnetic materials, Magnetic susceptibility, Measurement of magnetic susceptibility.
 Electric properties-Band theory, the band structure of metals, insulators, and semiconductors.
 The temperature dependence of the conductivity of extrinsic semiconductors.
 Superconductivity and occurrence.
 Meisner effect.
 Types of superconductors.
 Theories of superconductivity - BCS theory.